Yasudac/uhdm/README.md

 ## License

-This project is released under a **Research-Only License**:

-* 📄 Free for personal, academic, and non-commercial research use.
-* 🚫 **Commercial use is strictly prohibited.**
-* 🔁 You may modify or adapt the prompt for research purposes, but any derivative must retain attribution to the original framework.
-* 📢 If publishing results or analyses involving UHDM, please cite this repository and version.
+This project is licensed under CC BY-NC 4.0.
+See the LICENSE file for details.
+For non-commercial use only; contact ig.commerce.0@gmail.com for commercial inquiries.

 ---